DevTrapz/DevTrapz/README.md

-# 👋 Howdy, welcome to my github profile!
+# 👋 Hey there, my name is Andrew Apodaca

-💫 My name is Andrew Apodaca and I am a senior Software Engineering student committed to the lifelong journey of learning new technologies and a passion for innovating solutions.
+💫 I am a senior Software Engineering student committed to the lifelong journey of learning new technologies and a passion for innovating solutions.
 <br>